SuperMost: CONFERENCE

 Igor Kovačević (CCEA MOBA)

-Marek Hrvol (Mayor of Most)
+Marek Hrvol (Mayor of the City of Most)

 Opening Keynote